iksi/Oembed/readme.md

 # oEmbed

-A PHP class to make an oEmbed request.
-If no format is specified json is returned.
-Supported services:
+A simple PHP class to make an oEmbed request that I mainly made to overcome the same origin policy for cross domain requests to the original apis.
+Currently supported services:

 - YouTube
 - Vimeo